-The second project and related article, Evolutionary Thermodynamics and Theory of Social Quality as Links between Physics, Biology, and the Human Sciences, includes a philosophical journey into the natural sciences, focusing on the concept of time irreversibility as developed in the field of Evolutionary Thermodynamics.
-The paper discusses how the view that emerges from this approach may help to bridge the mental gap between natural sciences and social sciences – with special attention for the position of Social Quality in this discourse.
+The second project and related article, Evolutionary Thermodynamics and Theory of Social Quality as Links between Physics, Biology, and the Human Sciences, includes a philosophical journey into the natural sciences, focusing on the concept of time irreversibility as developed in the field of Evolutionary Thermodynamics (ET).

-Two more articles in this issue explore the situation in ever growing megacities all over the world and the impact of the COVID pandemic there, seen from a Social Quality perspective, and evaluate the practicing of Corporate Sustainability within large corporate organizations.
+There are two more articles in this issue.
+The first explores the situation in ever growing megacities all over the world and the impact of the COVID pandemic there.
+This concerns a new view of the contemporary urban problematique, seen from a Social Quality perspective.
+The second article evaluates the practicing of corporate sustainability within large corporate organizations.

 You can access Volume 10.1 of the International Journal of Social Quality here.